ubc-library-rc/dataverse_utils/docs/api_ref.md

   hdl : str
   Dataverse persistent ID for study (handle or DOI)

+  trunc : str
+  Leftmost portion of Dataverse study file path to remove.
+- `eg` - trunc ='/home/user/' if the tsv field is '/home/user/Data/ASCII'
+  would set the path for that line of the tsv to 'Data/ASCII'.
+  Defaults to None.

   kwargs : dict

   other parameters.
 Acceptable keywords and contents are: